Campsites found in Pennsylvania manhunt for escaped ‘survivalist’ prisoner

 The Pennsylvania State Police has assumed control as the search expands through the county and into the state of New York.

-The U.S. Marshals is offering up to $7,500 for information leading to Burham’s arrest.
+The U.S. Marshal is offering up to $7,500 for information leading to Burham’s arrest.
 Warren County Crime Stoppers is offering up to a $2,000 reward.